Definition

 Nursing Care

-Keep the area clean.
+- Keep the area of growth clean.

-Apply any ointments your vet may prescribe.
+- Apply any ointments your veterinarian may prescribe.

 If surgery is an option:

-- Provide clean bedding, such as cloths or ink-free paper towels, daily.
-Avoid litter-type bedding post-op, until healed, to prevent the chance of wound contamination or infection.
+- Provide clean bedding daily such as felt, soft t-shirt type material or ink-free paper towels.
+Avoid using material such as terry cloth type towels that can ravel.
+Also avoid litter-type bedding, post-op, until healed to prevent the chance of wound contamination or infection.

 - Medicate for post-op pain as needed.

-- If prescribed give antimicrobials as ordered.
+- If prescribed, give antimicrobials as ordered.

 - In the event there is dried or excess drainage, the incisional site may be cleaned with a moistened cotton swab using warm water or normal saline.